-Do you, too, always have hospital bills, dentalwork, field trips, and other added expenses to oddly enough pop up around the holidays, just when you’re trying to buy gifts?
-It’s odd (and saddening), but true.
+Do you, too, always find hospital bills, dentalwork, field trips, and other added expenses to- oddly enough- pop up right around the holidays, just when you’re trying to buy gifts?
+It’s strange (and saddening), but true.
 I’m beginning to believe this happens as a message that we are not to overspend on gifts.
 This year more than ever, we are cutting back our gift budget.
 Here are 5 ways we are making it happen:

 1. Only use cash

 Our credit card offered a great cash back program- in the past.
 But the finance charges offset earnings if we couldn’t pay it off.
 We are only using the money we have in the bank this year, even after paying bills.
-How, you ask?
+How the heck do we do this?
 Sheer determination and careful spending.

 2. Warn the troops

-We have asked others to give less to us and less to our children this year- and we plan to keep driving the message home to be sure it happens.
+We have asked others to give less to us and less to our children- and we plan to keep reminding.
 The amount of stuff that we haul through the door is more than anyone needs- and where can we put it all anyway?!
 In turn, we are giving less this year.
-Historically, people received maybe one gift or just a few…and there were mittens and candy for the kids, that was all.
-We can certainly stand a little less and appreciate what we do have and the time spent with each other.
+Decades ago, people received maybe one gift or just a few…and there were mittens and candy for the kids- and they were content.
+We can certainly stand a little less “stuff” and appreciate what we do have and the time spent with each other.

 3. Give something meaningful

-I’m crafting gifts for everyone this year.
+We are crafting gifts this year and every year (note the awesome target my daughter completed for her brothers- she has also made them marshmallow shooters and coin banks!)
 Photo gifts, crocheted gifts, homemade kitchen mixes.
-It’s tempting to go overboard and stress over gifts, but I’m going to use all my willpower to hold back and just focus on one special handmade present for each family member.
+It’s tempting to go overboard and stress over gifts, but we got this, ya’ll- use that willpower to hold back and just focus on one special handmade present for each family member.